usnistgov/FIPS201/_FIPS201/keymanagement.md

 ## 5.2 PKI Certificate {#s-5-2}

 All certificates issued to support PIV private keys SHALL be issued in accordance with the *X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework* [[COMMON]](../_Appendix/references.md#ref-COMMON).
-The requirements in this certificate policy cover identity proofing and the management of CAs and registration authorities.
 CAs and registration authorities MAY be operated by departments and agencies, or MAY be outsourced to PKI service providers.
 For a list of PKI service providers that have been approved to operate under [[COMMON]](../_Appendix/references.md#ref-COMMON), see [https://www.idmanagement.gov](https://www.idmanagement.gov).